ava-labs/avalanche-docs/docs/subnets/customize-a-subnet-evm-chain.md

 # Customize a Subnet EVM Chain

-Each of the chains in a subnet can be further customized using chain specific configuration file.
+Each of the chains in a Subnet can be further customized using chain specific configuration file.
 See [here](../nodes/maintain/chain-config-flags.md) for detailed explanation.

 A blockchain created by or forked from [Subnet-EVM](https://github.com/ava-labs/subnet-evm) can be